On the Topology of J-Groups: Introduction and statement of the results

 Although we need metrizability and commutativity for the proof of Theorem \ref{thm_COMPACT} to work, the author conjectures that these assumptions are really not necessary: \begin{question} Is it true that every compact topological J-group is profinite? \end{question}

-In \cite{bernhardt2021}, the authors reduce the problem of deciding whether a given abstract group carries a J-group structure to torsion groups by showing the following (see \cite[Proposition 2.2]{bernhardt2021}): \begin{proposition} If a (discrete) group $G$ contains an element $w\in G$ of infinite order, then there is a map $\smfunc{f}{G}{G}$ such that $(G,w,f)$ is a J-group with witness $w$. \end{proposition} A natural question would be if a similar statement holds for topological J-groups as well.
+In \cite{JGroups}, the authors reduce the problem of deciding whether a given abstract group carries a J-group structure to torsion groups by showing the following (see \cite[Proposition 2.2]{JGroups}): \begin{proposition} If a (discrete) group $G$ contains an element $w\in G$ of infinite order, then there is a map $ f \colon G \rightarrow G$ such that $(G,w,f)$ is a J-group with witness $w$. \end{proposition} A natural question would be if a similar statement holds for topological J-groups as well.
 However, both, Theorem \ref{thm_HOMOTOPY} and Theorem \ref{thm_COMPACT}, show that the circle group is not a topological J-group although it has many elements of infinite order.
+The closest we have as a topological analog is Theorem \ref{thm_neeb} which has strong additional topological assumptions on the underlying space.

-Furthermore, in \cite{bernhardt2021}, the authors conjecture that a finite nilpotent group is a J-group if and only if it is of odd order.
-The assumption of having odd order is clearly necessary as every group with even order cannot be a J-group by \cite[Corollary 2.5]{bernhardt2021}.
+Furthermore, in \cite{JGroups}, the authors conjecture that a finite nilpotent group is a J-group if and only if it is of odd order.
+The assumption of having odd order is clearly necessary as every group with even order cannot be a J-group by \cite[Corollary 2.5]{JGroups}.

-We state and prove a similar statement for connected Lie groups\footnote{By \anf{Lie group} we mean finite-dimensional over the field of real numbers.}: \begin{Ltheorem}[Nilpotent J-Groups]\ \\ Let $G$ be a nilpotent connected Lie group.
+We state and prove a similar statement for connected Lie groups\footnote{A ``Lie group'' in this article is always finite-dimensional and defined over the field of real numbers.}: \begin{Ltheorem}[Nilpotent J-Groups]\ \\ Let $G$ be a nilpotent connected Lie group.
 Then $G$ is a topological J-group if and only if $G$ is simply connected. \end{Ltheorem} The class of connected Lie groups behaves in many aspects similar to the class of finite groups.
 The additional assumption of being simply connected is necessary as the fundamental group of a pathwise connected topological J-group has to vanish by Theorem \ref{thm_HOMOTOPY}.